GenjiRocks/SimpleInterest_App/README.md

 You can view the live project [here](<https://simple-interest-app-omega.vercel.app/>).

 ## Introduction
-This is a React project built to demonstrate how to set up and run a React application.
-This project uses npm for package management.
+This is a React project built to calculation of Simple Interest.

-## Prerequisites
-Before you begin, ensure you have met the following requirements:
-- You have installed Node.js and npm.
-- You have a basic understanding of React.

 ## Installation
 To install the project, follow these steps: